ACH returns 101: What they are and how to manage them

 ACH return fees vary depending on the bank or financial institution processing the transactions.
 Here’s an overview of the types of ACH return fees that businesses might face:

 • Return fees: Banks often charge a return fee when an ACH transaction is returned for any reason.
+Return fees are often between $2 and $5, though some types of returns can incur higher penalties.
 This compensates the bank for the administrative costs associated with handling the failed transaction.

 • Non-sufficient funds (NSF) fees: If an ACH debit is returned for insufficient funds in the payer’s account, the payer’s bank might charge an NSF fee.
 This fee is generally higher than a standard return fee and can range from $15–$35.
 The business attempting to collect the payment can also impose its own NSF fee on the payer to cover its handling costs.